Skip to main content

 5. 50% of adults work more than 40 hours a week

 Working over 40 hours a week isn't good for work-life balance, employee happiness, productivity, creativity or staff retention.
-In fact, people who work less hours often work smarter, so they get more done in less time.
+In fact, people who work fewer hours often work smarter, so get more done in less time

 6. Only 51% of employees feel engaged at work